Jyfeng2021/SDN-graph-based-abstraction-layer/README.md

-以下是运行基于图的抽象层的方法。
-启动ryu控制器：
+Here's how to run a graph-based abstraction layer.

+1.Start the ryu controller in the console：
 cd /home/jyf/ryu/ryu/app/
-sudo ryu-manager graph-based_abstraction layer  --verbose!
+sudo ryu-manager graph-based_abstraction layer  --verbose

-mininet运行：
-测试用的topo:
-单一拓扑：
+2.Start mininet in the console:
+You can use the custom topology from our experiment: sudo python3 experiment_topo.py

+You can also use mininet's built-in topology creation method:
+Single topology:
 sudo mn --controller=remote --topo=single,4 --mac
-线性拓扑：
+Linear topology:
 sudo mn --controller=remote --topo=linear,4 --mac
-树形拓扑：
+Tree topology:
 sudo mn --controller=remote --topo=tree,2,2 --mac
-现有的topo文件：
-sudo python3 experiment_topo.py

-运行流量生成器：
-非远程控制器运行：
+3.Run the traffic random generator：
-sudo python3 topo_launcher.py
+Non-remote controller can run: sudo python3 Traffic_ generated_randomly.py
-远程控制器运行：
+Remote controller can run:
-sudo python3 topo_launcher.py --controller=remote ip=192.168.253.131 --topo=linear=4
+sudo python3 Traffic_ generated_randomly.py --controller=remote ip=192.168.253.131 --topo=linear=4

-在 mininet> 中给交换机下放流表：
+To run the traffic-fixed generator, you can run Traffic_generated_nonrandom.py in the same way as the random traffic generator.

+miThe detailed use of mininet can be found on the official website, where common examples are listed： In mininet> to the switch flow table:
-举个例子：dpctl add-flow s1 priority=0,actions=output:controller
+dpctl add-flow s1 priority=0,actions=output:controller

-查看流表： dpctl dump-flows
+View the flow table: dpctl dump-flows

-查看端口的统计信息（包括Tx,Rx counters, bytes以及Error counters等）：
-dump-ports

-查看端口的一层和二层信息：
-dpctl show

-当运行不正常有如下的错误提示：
+View the statistics of a port, including Tx,Rx counters, bytes, and Error counters： dump-ports

+To view Layer 1 and Layer 2 information about a port: dpctl show

-Exception: Please shut down the controller which is running on port 6653:
+When the operation is not normal, the following error message is displayed: “Exception: Please shut down the controller which is running on port 6653”
-处理方法是：
+The treatment method is:
 sudo fuser -k 6653/tcp
 sudo mn -c